-Haa Tláak’w Hás Hídi – Young women’s community in a safe, non-judgmental space for 12-24-year-olds.
+Haa Tláak’w Hás Hídi – Young women’s community for a safe and fun learning space.

 In the village, few places were more sacred than Auntie’s House.
 It was shelter when your body most needed it.
 It was the aroma of a comforting meal hanging in the air.
 Between those walls was a treasure trove of traditional knowledge, where you learned to cook, bead, and put up food.
 Most importantly, Auntie’s House was a haven for difficult conversations, flush with sound advice and offered a non-judgmental space.
 If something was weighing on you, you could always ask Auntie.